mateo-st/machine-learning-personal/README.md

-# machine-learning-personal
+# Mateo's Machine Learning Repository

-A collection of personal machine learning projects I've explored.
+In this repository, I have uploaded some of my experiences with different ML projects I've tackled in my free time.
+Each of the projects is a folder in this repository, with their corresponding datasets and notebooks.